hisptz/lodiis-duplicate-finder/README.md

 ## <a name='about'></a>1.
 About
 This is a web application that evaluates the possible duplicates for different KB interventions.
-Based on the selected program and organisation unit, the app is expected to evaluate possible duplicate beneficiaries and allow download of the beneficiaries.
+Based on the selected program and organization unit, the app is expected to evaluate possible duplicate beneficiaries and allow the download of the beneficiaries.

 ## <a name='preRequisites'></a>2.
 Pre-requisites